 - A Wholesaler

 The government requires you to go through the necessary steps for ITAR registration before exporting or importing items from the U.S. In addition to ITAR registration, you must also register with the DDTC to avoid serious noncompliance headaches and fines.

-When Does Your Company Need To Contact DDTC?
+When Do You Need To Contact The DDTC?